autoshares/autoshares-documentation/user-guide/etna-trader-for-ios/quotes-view/README.md

 ![](../../../.gitbook/assets/img_0039_iphonexspacegrey_landscape.png)

-In addition to the standard candle mode, ETNA Trader for iOS offers four other chart modes:
+In addition to the standard candle mode, Autoshares Trader for iOS offers four other chart modes:

 {% tabs %}
 {% tab title="\#1" %}